 - leasing dispute representation and resolution.

-Under the ACT crown leasehold system, if you are eligible to meet certain statutory criteria, it is possible to seek a direct grant of land from the government.
+Under the ACT Crown leasehold system, if you are eligible to meet certain statutory criteria, it’s possible to seek a direct grant of land from the government.
 This is generally for charitable or other public purposes but does include market value lease land.

 In addition to the rules set down in the Territory Plan, each property is subject to an individual Crown lease, which also imposes restrictions on the use of the land.
 Great care is required to identify these before an acquisition, during development and for subsequent subleasing.

-Depending on the intended use, it may be necessary to apply to the ACT Planning and Land Authority (ACTPLA) for approval.
+Depending on the intended use, it may be necessary to apply to the ACT Environment, Planning and Sustainable Development Directorate for approval.
 This is because some uses are permitted without government approval, while others (such as some home businesses and various construction projects) require a development application.
 There is also a range of activities requiring public consultation and all objectors to be heard.

 We can guide you through the planning process so that you understand your rights and limitations pertaining to the land.